-The history behind foundation is not as interesting or benign as what we discovered in our articles on sustainable eco friendly socks or eco friendly t-shirts.
-It is quite grim, with roots dating all the way back to Ancient Greece and Rome where white lead was used to give skin a more “fair” allure.
+The history behind the foundation is quite grim, with roots dating all the way back to Ancient Greece and Rome where white lead was used to give skin a more "fair" allure.
 (Makeup.com, 2021) Queen Elizabeth was also later known to use a lead-based solution mixed with vinegar in her efforts to improve her skin's appearance.

-Unsafe solutions for creating a more even complexion continued through the 19th, 20th century and still today, but thankfully we can now choose from healthier solutions for both our skin and our ecosystems.
+Unsafe solutions for creating a more even complexion continued through the 19th, and 20th centuries and still today, but thankfully we can now choose from healthier solutions for both our skin and our ecosystems.

 Before we get into that, let’s explore what needs to be considered when looking for the best natural foundations.

-Why choosing organic & natural foundation is important
+Why choosing an organic & natural foundation is important

 It can be disconcerting to consider what is still deemed safe for use on our skin.
 Foundation is no exception even though we apply it straight to our faces (one of the most sensitive areas of our bodies), right next to our eyes, noses, and mouths.